cloudogu/ces-devboxes/README.md

-# Devboxes
+# CES-Devboxes

-This repository contains ansible roles to setup my development machines and helps to keep them in sync.
+This repository contains ansible roles to setup a new development machine for the Cloudogu EcoSystem developers.
-The ansible playbook will install software which i need for my day to day work as developer.
-It will also install my set of configuration for those tools.

 The playbook will install and configure the following tools:

 * zsh (configured with [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh))